 Download the PDF

 The Affordable Care Act (ACA) has taken significant steps toward expanding access to health insurance coverage and improving the quality of care in our delivery system, but more work needs to be done.
-Recent discussions to broaden coverage have included expanding the Medicare program, which continues to be highly successful in achieving affordable health coverage for hundreds of millions of elderly and disabled Americans.
-While we are encouraged that policymakers are considering options to expand health care coverage for many more individuals and families, we don't believe "Medicare for All" proposals are politically viable nor financially feasible in a closely divided Congress, which requires bipartisan solutions for any legislation to advance.
-CHA will continue to work with Congress to ensure any legislative proposal preserves and expands access, affordability, coverage and quality within our health care system and aligns with the principles in our Vision for U.S. Health Care.
+CHA supported efforts in the last Congress to expand coverage and extend subsidies, allowing greater access to affordable coverage.
+We will continue to work with Congress to ensure any legislative proposal preserves and expands access, affordability, coverage and quality within our health care system and aligns with the principles in our Vision for U.S. Health Care

 Our mission, in accordance with Catholic social teaching and values, calls us to serve as advocates for everyone, particularly the poor and other vulnerable populations.
 We believe that health care is a basic human right.
 To that end, health care should be considered an essential building block for a just and free society, just as education is.
 As the Catholic health ministry, we are committed to moving the nation toward a more just and equitable health care system that ensures health care for everyone.